Skip to main content

 Mario’s is the first of several Italian restaurants that will appear on this list.
 My favorite dish of theirs were their baked stuffed shells.
 Located directly across from the drive in theater (which still operates!), they’re a great place to grab dinner before showtime.

 Just north of the drive in is where our local Kessel-turned-Kroger used to be.
-They were smaller than a typical Kroger, much to the preference of many area shoppers, but closed in 2018.
-Some residents wonder if the drive-in will try to purchase the space.
-Time will tell.
+They were smaller than a typical Kroger, much to the preference of many area shoppers, but closed in 2018 .
+The location was briefly a Streat Fuel Company location afterward and is now a self-storage facility.

 The drive-in theater sign.
 Now showing: Transformers 3, Super 8, Cars 2, Mr. Popper's Penguins, Zookeeper, Green Lantern, and Bricks Flix 2011, an annual event in August